AdamStelmaszczyk/dqn/README.md

 If TensorFlow finds a GPU you will see `Creating TensorFlow device (/device:GPU:0)` in the beginning of log and the code will use 1 GPU + 1 CPU.
 If it doesn't find a GPU, it will use 1 CPU.

-Tesla K40 + Intel i5 Haswell gives about 200 steps/s during training.
-On Haswell alone it's about 100 steps/s.
+Tesla K40 + Intel i5 Haswell give about 80 steps/s during training.

-Training a single game requires 10M training + 5.4M evaluation steps (135k evaluation steps every 250k training steps).
+Training a single game requires 1M training + 200k evaluation steps (20k evaluation steps every 100k training steps).
-15.4M steps takes about 21 hours with K40 and 42 hours without.
+1.2M steps takes about 4 hours with K40.

-I'd recommend about 48 GB RAM to safely train.
+I'd recommend about 10 GB of RAM to safely train.
-`REPLAY_BUFFER_SIZE = 1000000` and stacking 4 frames in the observation already uses 84 \* 84 \* 4 \* 1000000 = 26.3 GB RAM.
+REPLAY_BUFFER_SIZE = 100000 and stacking 4 frames in the observation already uses 84 \* 84 \* 4 \* 100000 = 2.6 GB RAM.

 ## Install